Hiktron/Hizmos/README.md

 ![Contributors](https://img.shields.io/github/contributors/Hiktron/Hizmos)
 ![Platform](https://img.shields.io/badge/Platform-HIZMOS-red)

-## Overview
+## overview

-This repository contains firmware in development for the HIZMOS platform.
+This repository contains firmware in development for the hizmos
-⚠️ Warning: this firmware is in its beta phase and is still incomplete.
+Warning: this firmware is in its beta phase and is still in the development process

 ---

-## Officially Supported Targets
+## Supported dev board

-We are expanding support for the latest Espressif chips:
+We are using the latest Espressif chips:

 | Target      | Status |
 |------------|--------|